jcarva/get_weather/README.md

 ## Development

-Excuting the above command the project will be accessible on: http://localhost:8080
+Excuting the below command the project will be accessible on: http://localhost:8080

 ```bash
 $ npm run start